HackerX-offical/EmailBot/README.md

 **This tool is for educational and testing purposes only.** Do not use this to spam, harass, or deceive others.
 The author is not responsible for any misuse of this tool.

-## Features
+## Scripts

-- **Multiple Senders:** Configurable list of sender email accounts.
-- **Customized Content:** Pre-defined HTML templates for job offers from major tech companies.
+This repository contains two scripts with different behaviors:

+### 1. `app.py` (Multi-Sender Mode)

+- **Purpose:** Sends one email from _each_ configured sender in the `SENDERS` list.
-- **Automated Sending:** Iterates through the list of senders and sends the corresponding email to the target address.
+- **Behavior:** Iterates through the list of sender accounts and sends the specific company email associated with that sender index/key.
-- **Spam Avoidance:** Includes a slight delay between emails to help avoid triggering spam filters.
+- **Best for:** Testing multiple sender accounts or sending a specific set of emails once.

+### 2. `main.py` (Continuous Loop Mode)

+- **Purpose:** Continuously sends random job offer emails from a _single_ sender account.
+- **Behavior:**
+  - Runs in cycles: Sends emails for a set duration (default 10 mins), then pauses (default 30 mins).
+  - Randomly selects a tech company for each email.
+  - Fetches and embeds company logos as Base64 images.
+  - Includes retry logic and connection handling.
+- **Best for:** Long-running stress testing or continuous simulation.

 ## Prerequisites

 - Python 3.x
+- `requests` library (for `main.py`)
 - Gmail accounts for sending emails.
 - **App Passwords:** You must generate App Passwords for each sender Gmail account.
-Standard passwords will not work if 2-Step Verification is enabled (which is required for App Passwords).
+Standard passwords will not work if 2-Step Verification is enabled.

 ## Setup